How Do You Avoid Contesting A Will?

 One last tip for avoiding a Will contest: don’t wait to prepare your estate plan.
 Also, review and update them regularly.
 Beyond a certain age, disgruntled heirs may try to claim that you were not competent to make important decisions.

 At Keystone Law, we know that estate plans should help you in all areas of your life.
 Our attorneys help clients like you decide how to develop a personal estate plan.
-Call us at (480) 418-8448 or visit our website at keystonelawfirm.com to check out some of our free seminars.
-Serving the greater Chandler area, including Ahwatukee, Gilbert, Sun Lakes, Mesa, and Tempe.
+Call us at (480) 418-8448.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.